August 15, 2025

 Metrics and KPIs for effective vendor management

-Tracking the right metrics is essential for assessing vendor performance and ensuring the long-term success of your vendor management strategy.
-Automation makes it easier to track key metrics such as:
+Tracking the right metrics lets you assess vendor performance and support the long-term success of your vendor management strategy.
+Automation helps you track key metrics like:

 • Vendor performance: Measure delivery times, quality, and reliability